Skip to content

 — romantic kiss —

-I believe that like most of the couples, it was their first photo session and they just needed to have fun.
-Namely, they relied on their photographer to make them smile and catch natural pictures instead of cheesy ones.
+I believe that like most couples, it was their first photo session and they just needed to have fun.
+They relied on their photographer to make them smile and catch natural pictures instead of cheesy ones.
+So, that’s what I tried to do!
+I asked my bride and groom-to-be to make some simple actions, such as hugging, snuggling, and mostly walking and kissing.
+Indeed, I believe that when you are concentrating on doing something (i.e., one of the actions above), your brain is not focused on the camera anymore and you relax.

-Searching for a quiet area in the Lyndale Park
+Searching for a Quiet Area in the Lyndale Park

-Even if the Rose Garden and the Japanese garden was quite full of visitors in this blooming afternoon, we tried to go on the lawn of these gardens, and find some more intimate places to have relaxed photo shots.
+Even if the Rose Garden and the Japanese garden were quite full of visitors on this blooming afternoon, we tried to go on the lawn of these gardens, and find some more intimate places to have relaxed photo shots.
+We walked all through the acres of the park!

-The Seasonal Flower Gives Colorful Portraits
+The Seasonal Flowers Give Colorful Portraits

-The Park is really a good location for photo during the spring.
+The park is really a good location for photos during the spring.
 When all flowers bloom, it offers a myriad of colors in the background.
-For instance, I used the tulip to stage the diamond ring pictures.
+For instance, I used the tulips to stage the diamond ring pictures.
+Maybe also the smell of all the floral fragrances will make you feel giddy 😀

 Sunset Light

 I really enjoyed playing with the sunset light.
-Not only does it make the landscape looks better, but also makes the couple be in contrast with the background, especially with Natalie’s stunning red hair.
+Not only does it make the landscape look better, but also makes the couple be in contrast with the background, especially with Natalie’s stunning red hair.
+Finally, we left the botanical area and went close to the lake in order to catch the last sun rays.
+When we left, I had only one wish: to be in September to catch their wedding day!

 Good to Know About the Rose Garden

-Best Month to go
+Best Month to Go

-• Fall and would also work, but the gardens themselves won’t add anything special compared to another park.
+• Fall would also work, but the gardens themselves won’t add anything special compared to another park.

 The Peace Garden

-For Engagements Sessions
+For Engagement Sessions

-The recreation park is big and famous, so on a sunny day, you may need to stroll a bit on the trails if you don’t want too many tourists on your pictures.
+The recreation park is big and famous, so on a sunny day, you may need to stroll a bit on the trails if you don’t want too many tourists in your pictures.
 The admission is free and no photography permit is required.

-For a surprise proposal, avoid the main aisle, and ask photographers advice
+For a surprise proposal, avoid the main aisle, and ask photographers’ advice.

-This park can be a perfect location of a marriage asking, but you should pay attention to carefully select the precise spot your chose in order not to have any tourist in your pictures background, and at the same time, to take advantage of the flowers.
+This park can be a perfect location for a marriage proposal, but you should pay attention to carefully select the precise spot you choose in order not to have any tourist in your pictures’ background, and at the same time, to take advantage of the flowers.
+Having your professional vendors scouting the park during the week prior to the event is recommended.

 To Celebrate Wedding Ceremonies